 At the same time, trusting a stranger with your problems and feelings isn't always easy.
 Many people struggle to relate to a therapist who adopts a “blank screen” persona; I bring to my clients a commitment to being a real, caring and collaborative human being.

 I’m an integrative relational therapist.
-My training included a thorough grounding in the major modern theoretical approaches to counselling and psychotherapy, but the way I work is most strongly influenced by relational psychoanalysis, attachment theory and interpersonal neurobiology — a stream of psychotherapy that brings together over a century of clinical wisdom and cutting-edge research.
+My training included a thorough grounding in the major modern theoretical approaches to counselling and psychotherapy, but the way I work is most strongly influenced by relational psychoanalysis, attachment theory and interpersonal neurobiology — a stream of psychotherapy that brings together over a century of clinical wisdom and cutting-edge research on how relationships affect the body, brain and mind.
+I’m also inspired by the fast-growing field of positive psychology.

 Relational means that my work is founded on the understanding that we as human beings are not meant to go it alone — we need connection and belonging to survive.
 We are born, develop and live in a network of relationships, which can shape and affect everything from how safe we feel in the world, to how we deal with stress, to how we make meaning of what happens to us and feel about our options for the future.
 Our work will likely consider important relationships and patterns in your life and how they’re affecting you now.